-To reduce our carbon footprint, the Perth factory has solar panels installed providing 30 kw of power.
+To reduce our carbon footprint, the Perth factory has solar panels installed providing 30 kW of power and the Melbourne factory, 25kW.
+Our Toowoomba factory is located in a shared complex with solar panels across its rooftop.

 (j) Dividends

 No dividend has been declared or paid for the current and previous financial year.